johnsoe/scaling_shapes/README.md

-# Scaling Shapes
+# Cheek-A-Boo

+A ghost with the power to scale objects up and down is on the loose!

-## Level Themes
+## Levels

-- Level 1: Graveyard
+- Level 1: The Growing Graveyard
-- Level 2: Cave
+- Level 2: Seattle's Scalable Sewers
-- Level 3: Forest
+- Level 3: Cave of Condensing
-- Level 4: Sewer / Water
-- Level 5: Random / Pharmacy ?